 Here there be dragons

 Being average is great until it’s not.
 For an engineer or scientist, a predictably average data point means the task is complete.
-We even count how many data points are a certain distance from what we wanted, our job being to make sure nearly none of the points in the herd stray too far.
+We even count how many data points are a certain distance from what we want, our job being to make sure nearly none of the points in the herd stray too far.
 There was an exercise in college involving marbles and tracks meant to give us students an appreciation of all this.
 So how does the seemingly random tend to an average?
 (This also left some of us commiserating about our choice of major.
 An introduction to statistics and distributions followed the little game of marbles.)

 This graph plots dollars of "price" (a "cost" to the buyer/customer) versus the maximum payload capability of the rocket.
 Some caveats - (1) The rocket may not carry that maximum payload on any particular launch.
 (2) Prices may be even higher when costs are added for additional launch support (data, access, etc.) after an award but are not advertised at the time.
 This especially applies to non-US launchers.
 (3) All payloads have been normalized to the orbit indicated even when the rocket may go higher, so carrying less payload.
 This is for more of an "apples-to-apples" comparison.
 Inversely, if orbits are uneven then $/kg might not fairly compare.
 Credit: Edgar Zapata, zapatatalksnasa.com

-Recently, data points are straying far from a predictable line.
+Recently, data points have strayed far from a predictable line.
 Yet, in this case, scattering is a good thing.
 There are times in engineering and technology that we do not want to be average.
 We want to deviate from the norm; it means something is changing that we want to change.
 So when the marble keeps falling far from where it usually landed before, something in the underlying setup is different.

 Yet deviating from the average on purpose is not always easy, and how to do it is not always obvious.
 In real life, far removed from data, it’s not hard to find a sense that just the will to change can be enough to step off a trendline.
 After all, predictability speaks to a sense of fate, a loss of control, and there is a strong temptation to simply oppose anything inevitable as undesirable.